EamonNerbonne/ValueUtils/README.md

 [ValueUtils](http://eamonnerbonne.github.io/ValueUtils/) implements `Equals` and `GetHashCode` for you.
 By using runtime code-generation, the performance overhead is kept small; `ValueObject<>` generally outperforms alternatives such as `Tuple<>`, `struct` or anonymous types (see benchmarks below).

 The library is available on nuget (for import or direct download) as [ValueUtils](https://www.nuget.org/packages/ValueUtils/).
 Though it's implemented in C#, it's just as applicable to VB.NET classes.

-If you've found a bug, are missing a feature, or just have a question, please do create a new [issue on github](https://github.com/EamonNerbonne/ValueUtils/issues) or mail 'eamon (at) nerbonne (dot) org'.
+**Contributions welcome!**  If you've found a bug, are missing a feature, or just have a question, please do create a new [github issue](https://github.com/EamonNerbonne/ValueUtils/issues), [pull request](https://github.com/EamonNerbonne/ValueUtils/pulls), or send an email to 'eamon (at) nerbonne (dot) org'.

 Usage:
 ---